jjansen512/SlackChannelAutomator/README.md

 ## Configuration

-- Here's an example of how one would customize the extension with a specific Slack webhook url, or Bot token...
+- Here's an example of where to customize the extension with a specific Slack webhook url, or Bot token...

   - First, cd to the main.js file here: